abulrasheedilori/movies/README.md

                           -----------
                           CHALLENGES :
                           -----------
-Challenges faced during this little implementation is Scalability.
+Challenges faced during this little implementation is improving app performance.
+This was overcome by following best development practices.

                       ----------------------
                       WISH TO ADD FEATURES :
                       ---------------------
-I can always find improvement in all projects I have built everytime.
-But for this, Wish I had time to add search bar, filters  and more test coverage to the screens.
-But I will update it later for the sake of young developers who crave for step by step guide of implementing such.
+I can always find improvement in all projects I have built everytime as I am very creative.
+But for this, These are;

 * search bar
 * filter